fahadPathan7/Super-Shop-Management/README.md

 # Super-Shop-Management
 A simple super shop management project created with java.
-IDE: IntelliJ

 I created this project only to practice.
-But I tried to make the codes easily readable, reuseable and changeable.
+But I tried to make the codes easily readable, reusable and changeable.
-I used File class to handle login information (id and pass) and creating memo for particular user.
-I marked where the codes should change to add or remove some products in the future.

 java files are here ( src/com/company ).

+use of classes:
-Main.java is used to run the project.
+1. Main.java is used to run the project.
-UserControl.java is used to work with user and file (login info and memo).
+2. UserControl.java is used to work with user and file (login info and memo).
+3. Mail.java is used to send password for new users and for password recovery.
-Products.java is used to control the products of the super shop.
+4. Products.java is used to control the products of the super shop.
-Others are used to control that type (file name is written as type) of products.
+5. Others are used to control that type (file name is written as type) of products.

 How to run:
+(on cmd)
+1. download zip
+2. run SuperShop.jar on cmd (loc: SuperShop\out\artifacts\SuperShop_jar\SuperShop.jar)
+   (command: java -jar location_of_SuperShop.jar_on_your_pc)

+(on IntelliJ)
-clone/ download zip.
+1. clone/ download zip.
-open the whole project (folder: Super-Shop-Management-main) on Intellij. open Main.java ( src/com.company ).
+2. open the project (folder: Super-Shop-Management-main) on Intellij.
-press Ctrl + Shift + F10.
+3. select your jdk
+4. press Ctrl+Alt+Shift+S
+5. select libraries > click on '+' icon (middle column) > select Java > select jarFiles (folder) >
+   click ok > click ok > click apply
+6. open Main.java file ( src\com.company\Main )
+7. press Alt+Shift+F10 and wait few seconds.